Plymouth Laser

 The Plymouth Laser is a two-door 2+2 sports coupe sold by Plymouth from 1989 until 1994.
-The Laser and its siblings, the Mitsubishi Eclipse and Eagle Talon, were the first vehicles produced under the newly formed Diamond-Star Motors, a joint-venture between the Chrysler Corporation and the Mitsubishi Motors Corporation.
+The Laser and its siblings, the Mitsubishi Eclipse and Eagle Talon, were the first vehicles produced under the newly-formed Diamond-Star Motors, a joint venture between the Chrysler Corporation and the Mitsubishi Motors Corporation.

 Overview

 Introduced as "the first Plymouth of the '90s" in advertising, the Plymouth Laser debuted in January 1989 as a 1990 model.
 The company produced a Chrysler Laser model from 1984 to 1986.
 The 2-door hatchback was based on the Dodge Daytona model prior to the name badge moving, to the Plymouth brand.
 Commercials for the 1990 Laser featured R&B singer Tina Turner who appeared in a series of 1990 promotional ads for Plymouth.
 With three available engines, two transmission offerings, and sporty "aero" styling, the Laser was the most performance-oriented Plymouth since the Barracuda, Duster, and Road Runner muscle cars of the 1970s.

 Despite its close resemblance to its Mitsubishi and Eagle siblings, it has several unique styling cues intended to set it apart from the other two.
 Apart from badging, Lasers sport a race-inspired look, with a plastic panel in the place of a grille, a full rear light-bar, a bulge on the hood for 2.0 L engine models (not necessarily turbocharged), and available stylish "lace" patterned alloy wheels.
 Rallye Sport (RS), models are set apart from the base models by their black roof with body-colored targa band, power steering, lower bodyside accent striping, and dual power mirrors, as well as an array of options not available on base Lasers.

-Base model Lasers carry a 92 hp 1.8 L four-cylinder engine, whereas a 135 hp, 2.0 L 16-valve DOHC four-cylinder was optional with the Laser RS.
+Base model Lasers carry a 92 hp 1.8 L four-cylinder engine, whereas a 135 hp, 2.0 L 16-valve DOHC four-cylinder engine was optional with the Laser RS.
 The top-of-the-line RS Turbo came equipped with a 2.0 L DOHC 16-valve turbocharged 4-cylinder engine rated at 195 hp.
 A 5-speed manual transmission was standard.
 A 4-speed automatic was optional, except with the turbocharged engine, which could only be ordered with the manual transmission until 1991 models debuted.